neulwing/Kozakura35/README.md

 ## TODO
 ### Current Priorities
-- Finish writing README.md

-### Stretch Goals
 - Draw a Waifu for the keebweebz.
-- Create a variant with support for 1100mah battery and a panel mounted ON/OFF switch for ZMK and Nice! nano.
-- Create variant row 4 layouts.
 - Make a build video showing the full process and sound-test.
 Upload to Youtube.
-- Buy a **reliable** 3D printer.
 - Write a "Lessons learned" article documenting the information that I struggled to find in my research.
 This could pave the way for newcomers in the keyboard design space.
+- Finish writing README.md